-Welcome to Computer Architecture!
+Welcome to Assembly Language & Computer Architecture!

-Why take Computer Architecture?
+Why take this course?

-Learn about how computers are designed and built, right from the low-level details of the electrical circuits up to the assembly language code generated by compilers.
+To learn about how computers are designed and built, right from the low-level details of the electrical circuits up to the assembly language code generated by compilers, and to see how that assembly language can be used to perform the common operations required by high-level language programs.